CNS Building, 499 Van Buren St.

 Dr. Jeffrey Lewis

-Adjunct Professor and Director of East Asia Non-Proliferation Program at CNS
+Adjunct Professor and Director of East Asia Non-Proliferation Program at CNS, CNS

 Before coming to CNS, he was the Director of the Nuclear Strategy and Nonproliferation Initiative at the New America Foundation.